simonambridge/Oracle_to_Cassandra/README.md

 </ul>

 <h3>Create HR KeySpace In Cassandra</h3>
 The first thing that we need to do in Cassandra is create a keyspace to contain the tables that we will create.
 I'm using a replication factor of 1 because I have one node in my development cluster.
-For most production deployments we recommend a multi-datacenter Active-Active HA setup across geographical regions using NetworkTopologyStrategy with RF=3.:
+For most production deployments we recommend a multi-datacenter Active-Active HA setup across geographical regions using NetworkTopologyStrategy with RF=3:
+Log into cqlsh
+> If you didn't change the IP defaults in cassandra.yaml then just type 'cqlsh' - if you changed the IP to be the host IP then you may need to supply the hostname e.g. 'cqlsh <hostname>'.

+From the cqlsh prompt, create the keyspace:
 <pre>
 CREATE KEYSPACE IF NOT EXISTS HR WITH REPLICATION = {'class': 'SimpleStrategy', 'replication_factor': 1 };
 USE HR;